rmcgibbo/execgraph/README.md

   parallelism.

   Args:
-    num_threads (Optional[int]): Number of threads to use for parallel stuff.
-If not supplied, we'll use 2 more than the number of CPU cores.
-    keyfile (str): The path to the log file.
+    num_parallel (Optional[int]): Maximum number of parallel processes to run.
+If not supplied, we'll use 2 more than the number of CPU cores. keyfile (str): The path to the log file.